qredo/signing-agent/docs/usage.md

    - Name the secret and optionally add a description
 3. Update the Signing Agent's configuration file with the AWS region and secret name

 Start the Signing Agent and register the agent using the API.

-(Note: starting the Agent converts the secret's type from plaintext to binary.)
+> Starting the Agent converts the secret's type from plaintext to binary.

 **Note:** the Signing Agent needs access to AWS credentials in order to use AWS' Secrets Manager.
 How you do this is dependent on your requirements (for instance, the use of AWS access keys or an AWS credentials file, etc.) but, importantly, if running the Signing Agent in a docker container, the AWS credentials need to be available to the Agent running in the container.
-This would require passing the AWS credential data to docker at startup.
+This requires passing the AWS credential data to docker at startup.
 As an example, AWS access keys can be passed as environment variables:
 ```shell
 > docker run -e AWS_ACCESS_KEY=$AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY=$AWS_SECRET_ACCESS_KEY ...
 ```